eclab/grains/midi/README.md

     ./a.out

+## MIDI Utilities

+### Files
+Include the following files in your project:

+- utilities.h
+- utilities.c

+### Usage

+These are utility functions that may be of use to you.
+They include:

+* Pitch bend calculations
+* Conversions from pitch to frequency with all integer math
+* Note distribution tools

+**Note that the utilities are at present ENTIRELY UNTESTED.**

 ## Parsing Modular MIDI Conventions

 The [Modular MIDI Conventions](https://github.com/eclab/grains/blob/main/info/ModularMIDIConventionsForDevelopers.md) are a set of conventions for implementing MIDI *between* modules in a modular synthesizer.
 If you don't care about that, this section is not relevant to you.